marcelog/ex_abnf/README.md

   {:ok, state}
 !!!
 ```

+The code in question will be packed together into a module that is created in
+runtime to speed up execution later on.

 Your code can return:
  * **{:ok, state}**: The match continues, and the new state is used for